Preserving preservatives: the Cosmetics Europe action plan

 • Production processes should be reviewed, with drastic implications for hygiene and even sterilization of the premises

-• We could even see some cosmetics disappear, like those intended to be applied around the eyes… no more mascara! • And some raw materials may simply no longer be usable, particularly ...
+• We could even see some cosmetics disappear, like those intended to be applied around the eyes… no more mascara! • And some raw materials may simply ...